serramatutu/z/README.md

 # print the md5 hashes of "a", "b" and "c", separated by ","
 echo -n "a:b:c" | z split : _ hash md5 _ join ,

-# print the concatenated lengths of "one", "two" and "three" implicitly
+# print the implicitly concatenated lengths of "one", "two" and "three"
 echo -n "one,two,three" | z split , _ length

-# print the concatenated lengths of "one", "two" and "three" explicitly
+# print the explicitly concatenated lengths of "one", "two" and "three"
 echo -n "one,two,three" | z split , _ length _ join ""
 ```

-Without splits and joins, the operations would have very different results:
+Without splits and joins, the same operations would have very different results:
 ```
 # getting the length of infile.txt's content and writing that to outfile.txt
-# (split's default delimiter is "\n")
 z length < infile.txt > outfile.txt

 # print the md5 hash of "a:b:c"